 The Scottish Courts and Tribunals Service (SCTS) is responsible for the administration of the courts and tribunals of Scotland.
 These include the Court of Session, High Court of Justiciary, Sheriff Appeal Court, Sheriff Courts, Justice of the Peace Courts, Upper Tribunal for Scotland, First-tier Tribunal for Scotland, and Office of the Public Guardian.
 The site also provides brief details of other courts.
 Court of Session opinions are available 1999 onwards, as are judgments of the High Court and Sheriff Court.
 Judgments of the Sheriff Appeal Court established in 2015 are added as they become available.
-Opinions pages are updated daily at 2 pm.
+Opinions pages are updated daily at 2.00 pm.
 Court rules, practice notes, guidance notes and forms will be found under “Rules and Practice”.
 The home page carries news relating to the administration of justice, in blog format.

 The Decided Cases section of the UK Supreme Court’s web site contains the court’s judgments, October 2009 onwards, published after they are handed down.

 Subscription service.
-The case content of Westlaw UK includes full text of the The Law Reports and other Incorporated Council of Law Reporting series; English Reports; Session Cases; and many of Sweet & Maxwell’s specialised series including Criminal Appeal Reports.
+The case content of Westlaw UK includes full text of The Law Reports and other Incorporated Council of Law Reporting series; English Reports; Session Cases; and many of Sweet & Maxwell’s specialised series including Criminal Appeal Reports.
 There are also transcripts of unreported cases with extensive coverage 1980 onwards and some earlier transcripts.
 The service is updated daily.